2KAbhishek/tmux-tilit/DOCS.md

   automatic tiling via `tmux` layouts, as opposed to splitting panes manually.
 - You use `i3wm`, but also do remote work over `ssh` + `tmux`.
 This lets you use similar keybindings in both contexts.
-- You also use other platforms like Gnome, Mac, or WSL.
+- You also use other platforms like Gnome, Mac or WSL.
 You want to take your `i3wm` muscle memory with you via `tmux`.
 - You're not really using `i3wm` anymore, but you did like how it handled terminals and workspaces.
 You'd like to keep working that way in terminals,